 From the Millenium Development Goals to the Sustainable Development Goals, the international community has long recognized that there are entire communities being left behind.
 Women have historically been among these communities, and while we boast decades of initiatives to bridge the gender equality gap, doing so remains alarmingly out of reach.

 There is an undeniable gap, which the rapid development and scale-up of technology has but accentuated.
 The fact of the matter is that we do not know whether the technology being invented is serving the needs of those who have historically been most excluded from the conversation and the creation of tools.
-The first step to fill this gap is, quite simply, to ask women.
+The first step to fill this gap is, quite simply, to ask women and girls.

-w@tt is designing a mixed-methods methodology through which we will identify the needs of women and girls, with a focus in the first stage on challenges and solutions identified by women community leaders and youth leaders living in informal urban settlements.
+Women at the Table is designing a mixed-methods methodology through which we will chart the needs of women and girls, with a focus in the first stage on challenges and solutions identified by women community leaders and youth leaders living in informal urban settlements themselves.
 The questions will be gathered in an original, pre-vetted survey which loosely groups questions around a majority of the SDGs.

 The study will go beyond identifying women community leader solutions, to also seek the views of three other stakeholder groups on what they perceive to be the needs of women living within informal urban settlements.
 We will engage government officials, technologists, and international development partners, to ask them what they believe women need.